We won the StartUp Eurovision…

 Some may have already read the email awhile back, but yes you read it correctly… we won a Eurovision award.
 Well, to be exact; we won the Extraordinary StartUp Europe Awards 2016 on a European level, in the category Social.
 This means that, according to their jury, our roster is fulfilling a social need and is helping create new social relationships and/ or collaborations.
 And, since they themselves call it the “The Eurovision for StartUps”, so can we.
 Our own Jonathan was there at the European Parliament in Brussel to receive the award.

 The StartUp Europe Awards alliance is aimed at stimulating an ecosystem of innovative players/start-ups across the European continent.
 Naturally we are honoured that such a distinguished organisation thinks that we are improving human well-being, by enhancing the capacity of individuals.
 Yet, we also realise that feedback from our actual stakeholders/users is far more representative of the possible utilitarian function of our roster.

 So, that is why we asked a selection of senior humanitarian field-level managers, registered at HumanSurge, about their previous experiences with recruiting, the function HumanSurge can have in this process, and their satisfaction with us.

-And, it seems most have also suffered from problems related to recruitment issues; 84% has worked in incomplete teams due to unfilled vacancies, 63% has been asked to stay-on due to no available replacement and 66% reached out to personal network to fill a vacancy.
+And, it seems most have also suffered from problems related to recruitment issues; 84% of senior professionals has worked in incomplete teams due to unfilled vacancies, 63% has been asked to stay-on due to no available replacement and 66% reached out to personal network to fill a vacancy.